Soccer-Newell's fans await hero Messi, but maybe not just yet | Sports-Games

 Soccer-Newell's fans await hero Messi, but maybe not just yet

-Lionel Messi has never made a secret of his desire to play for home town club Newell’s Old Boys but his decision to leave Barcelona has not prompted dancing in the streets of Rosario just yet.
-Officials and fans of the club believe Messi will one day pull on their distinctive half red, half blue shirt but they are aware that at the age of 33, Messi probably has a few more years in Europe before heading home for a romantic swansong.
+Lionel Messi has never hidden his desire to play for hometown club Newell’s Old Boys and though his decision to leave Barcelona prompted dancing in the streets of Rosario on Thursday, most fans know he's probably not coming home just yet.

+Other reports said Inter Milan, Juventus or Paris St Germain might be willing to break the bank to lure one of the best players of all time.
+But while many Newell’s fans are content to wait for their hero’s return, others were not so patient, with hundreds of supporters taking to the streets of the provincial city on Thursday night to show their support.

+A parade of cars made its way from Newell's Marcelo Bielsa stadium to the Rosario city centre with fans tooting horns, hanging from the windows waving flags, and singing songs.
+"Olele, Olala, Messi is Newell's, he's not going to City," chanted fans, brought together by social media and ignoring social distancing.

-Newell’s fans, though, are waiting, confident their hero’s appearance is a question not of now but of when.
+Club officials are equally hopeful of seeing Messi return but they are conscious it is most likely a question not of now but of when.
 "We don’t have to make any call," Juan José Concina, Newell’s secretary general told a local radio station in Rosario this week.

 "No one knows more clearly than he does that Newell’s wants him to come here.
 And that is not dependent on a phone call.
 We have to be cool about it.
 "It’s not just about Newell’s, his arrival here is good not just for our institution but for Argentine football as a whole.
 That’s why I agree that it’s a question of state, because it would be a real boost for the game in Argentina."